-Once authorized, the app will prompt for installation of the Gopher Buddy Service Google Workspace Marketplace App.
-This additional installation step is necessary so the app can act on behalf of a designated admin account.
+- Clicking on Install on this screen will take you to the Google Workspace Marketplace, where you will select Admin install for Gopher Buddy Service.
 For simplicity and to accommodate future additions to the tool's functionality, we strongly recommend installing the Marketplace App on the root organization.

 Configure the Gopher Buddy service